-The publication has a long history going back to the late 1970s.
-Founded and edited by LCC Writing Professor Donia Nolden; it was later edited for over ten years by Professor Dennis Hinrichsen and his creative writing classes.
+The Washington Square Review was founded in 1972 and edited by Professor Donia Nolden.
+The journal was later edited by Professor Dennis Hinrichsen and his creative writing classes.
 When Hinrichsen retired, Professor Karrie Waarala took over and produced the publication with her creative writing students.
-While the journal has taken a brief hiatus, it is returning in 2022, and we are looking forward to publishing the best poetry, fiction, non-fiction, art, and photography.
+After a hiatus, the journal returned in 2022, lead by Professor Melissa Ford Lucken, Professor Susan Sarafin Jess, and Professor Rosalie Petrouske.

 Our Editorial Vision

 A town square is an open, public space, conceptualized to be the heart of a community.
 Here, at the Washington Square Review, we see our name as a signpost that unifies location and purpose: a literary journal to serve as a meeting point for the many different people, ideas, and artistic expressions that make up our community.